amolikvivian/amolikvivian/README.md

 Have a keen interest in developing Internet of Things based solutions for real life problems.
 Worked extensively on Arduinos, ESP Modules and Raspberry Pi to develop projects.

-I have a working knowledge of web development in HTML, CSS and PHP.
-Exploring Javascript, React and Tensorflow with JS.
+Currently exploring web development with Javascript, more specifically in VueJS.

-Advanced Data Structures in Java with intermediate understanding of advanced Algorithms.
+Advanced Data Structures in Java with intermediate understanding of Algorithms.

 - 🔭 I’m currently working on ...
 OpenCV, Deep Learning with Keras and Tensorflow, Reinforcement Learning
 - 💻 I’m currently learning ...
 Vue.js, Tensorflow.js, Pytorch